santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 - The potential risk of adversarial attacks where malicious actors manipulate the model to produce harmful outputs, which might be a concern for law enforcement agencies.

 **3. Misinformation and Propaganda:**
 - There's potential for ChatGPT to be used to spread misinformation or propaganda, especially if integrated into widely-used platforms.
-An example is providing inaccurate details about crime scene investigations.

 **4. Impersonation and Identity:**
 - Impersonation of specific writing styles or the ability to generate text resembling specific individuals is possible, leading to legal issues around fraud and identity theft.
 Moreover, with the integration of DALL-E, image generation could lead to potential forgery or deceptive visual content.